 The Royal Palace in Phnom Penh is a large complex of buildings that were constructed for the country’s king.
 The impressive outline is striking against the blue sky, and you can see classic architecture with the Khmer roofs and gold gilding.

 While not all of the complex is open to the public because the current king does reside on the grounds, the famous Silver Pagoda is open for visits.

 Get Out and Go

 While Cambodia is often overlooked as a tourist destination, this country is filled with hidden gems that will open your eyes to a rich and troubled history.
-But the country has emerged victorious in their dark past and is now becoming a top tourist destination.
+The country has emerged victorious in its dark past and is now becoming a top tourist destination.
 With locations like Angkor Wat and Phnom Penh, it is easy to see why people fall in love with this beautiful country.